vpavlenko/web-2024-template/README.md

 You should see your changes live.

+Hint: You don't need to deploy to test every single change - for that you can still run a `dev` script.
+Deploy when you made a new version.

 ## Bring your idea

 Now you can change this template into any front-end idea that you'd like to create.
 Depending on your feature set, you may or may not need a back-end - see below for suggestions.